Living With Remodeling

 At the end of the project, it is the project manager’s responsibility to conduct a final walk-through with you before the project is formally handed over to you; and to supervise any remedial work that needs to be done.

 Administration is essentially handling all of the volumes of paperwork required to complete a remodeling project.
-It includes purchase orders for materials, contract agreements with specialty craft providers, change orders, material approval checklists, payments to subcontractors and material providers, and getting lien releases.
+It includes purchase orders for materials, contract agreements with specialty craft providers, change orders, material approval checklists, payments to subcontractors and suppliers, and getting lien releases.

 To ensure the project is built as specified in your design, the Project Manager regularly reviews project drawings and specifications.
 He will track and control construction costs against the project budget to avoid cost overruns and meets regularly with you, trade contractors, and vendors to coordinate all phases of the construction project.